top of page

 Samaki School currently accommodates 61 students, ages 6 to 12, of Khmer, Lao, Tumpuon, Kreung and Kachork ethnicities.
 Only recently receiving accreditation from Cambodia’s Ministry of Education, the school has provided basic education for rural children for years, with meagre resources cobbled together by the local community, with some minor one-off contributions from NGOs.
-Samaki School building is in great need of improvement.
+Samaki School is in great need of improvement.

 The community of families attending and supporting the school stretch far beyond Fang Village, with students commuting from surrounding villages such as Kachon, Mong, and Phnom Kok.